Online On-Campus

 3

 Students are admitted throughout the year for admission into one of three semesters (Spring, Summer, and Fall).
 Each semester two courses are offered, with students focusing intensively on one course at a time – a total of 7 weeks for each course.
-An academic calendar for the first year follows.
+Degree plans for our Online and On Campus programs are available below.

 Admission application packets are accepted on a rolling basis.
 A decision will be recommended by the Review Committee within 1 week from submission.